IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 ### Note
 This plug-in contains a runtime dependency of Logstash Google PubSub input plug-in (version ~> 1.2.1, i.e. at least 1.2.1).

 This version is compliant with Guardium Data Protection v11.4 and above.
-Please refer to the [input plug-in repository](https://github.com/IBM/universal-connectors/tree/main/input-plugin/logstash-input-google-pubsub) for more information.
+For more information, see [input plug-in repository](https://github.com/IBM/universal-connectors/tree/main/input-plugin/logstash-input-google-pubsub).

 ## Configuring BigQuery on GCP
 ### BigQuery Setup
 1. [Prerequisites](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-cloud-console)
 2. BigQuery is automatically enabled in new projects.
 To activate BigQuery in an existing project, enable the BigQuery API.
-Please refer to [Enable the BigQuery API](https://cloud.google.com/bigquery-transfer/docs/enable-transfer-service#creating_a_project_and_enabling_the_api) for more information.
+For more information, see [Enable the BigQuery API](https://cloud.google.com/bigquery-transfer/docs/enable-transfer-service#creating_a_project_and_enabling_the_api) .
 3. Create a BigQuery dataset that stores the data.
-   For more information, see [Create a Dataset](https://cloud.google.com/bigquery/docs/datasets) for more information
+   For more information, see [Create a Dataset](https://cloud.google.com/bigquery/docs/datasets).
 4. Create a table
     - Expand the: View actions option and click `Open`.
     - In the details panel, click on (+) Create table.